Leveraging Large Language Models for Collective Decision-Making: Ethics Statement

 \section{Ethics Statement}

 Due to our evaluation involving participants assessing the system's ability to exhibit human-like reasoning (RQ4), we are cognizant of potential privacy concerns for the individuals in our study.
 To address these concerns, our research underwent a formal privacy review within our organization, ensuring that individual employees' identities remain protected.
 Additionally, all survey participants provided explicit consent for us to use their responses in our research, including this paper.
 You can find the consent form used for our study in \cref{app:user_study}.
 We have taken measures to anonymize all results by removing any names or email addresses and presenting responses at a higher-level aggregation.
 Individual data has not been analyzed or disclosed in this study.

 Furthermore, we have omitted potentially sensitive metadata, such as indicators of seniority and job function.
-Access to the dataset has been limited to the research team involved in this project to maintain confidentiality.
+To maintain confidentiality, access to the dataset has been limited to the research team involved in this project.
 Participants were compensated for their participation in the user study.

-\begin{acks} We want to thank the researchers at Microsoft's Office of Applied Research -- and, in particular, Bahar Sarrafzadeh, Victor Poznanski, Yujin Kim, and Aaron Halfaker -- for the stimulating discussions and feedback on our project.
-We would also like to thank Shilad Sen for providing us with the synthetic dataset for meeting scheduling. \end{acks}
+\begin{acks} We want to thank the researchers at Microsoft's Office of Applied Research -- particularly Bahar Sarrafzadeh, Victor Poznanski, Yujin Kim, Katrina Zuccaro, and Aaron Halfaker -- for stimulating discussions and feedback on our project.
+We would also like to thank Shilad Sen for providing us with the synthetic dataset for meeting scheduling.
+Finally, M.P. would like to thank Jon Kleinberg and Farhana Shahid for discussing the early versions of the manuscript. \end{acks}